Kari's Law and Ray Baum's Act Compliance

 How does this affect my VX?

-The VX itself is not an MLTS until is is connected to a PBX system providing access to the PSTN (public switched telephone network).
-The VX is simply a collection of endpoints, just like a VoIP desk phone.
+The VX is not an MLTS until it is connected to a PBX system providing access to the PSTN (public switched telephone network).
+The VX is a collection of endpoints, like a VoIP desk phone.